SPIN-web/SPIN2023/index.md

 ## News

+* Feb 24: The notifications have been sent.
+The program will be available in the near future.
 * Jan 13: The submission and notification deadline have been extended (see the new dates in the left-hand menu).
 * Dec 12: The submission site is open ([link](https://easychair.org/conferences/?conf=spin20230)).